Gravitational instability in partially ionized plasmas: A two-fluid approach

-and $\nu_{\rm{in}}$ can be smaller, comparable to, or larger than the ion-cyclotron frequency, $\Omega_{\rm{ci}}$ \cite{jiang2024}.
-Here, $\nu_{\rm{ei}}$, $\nu_{\rm{in}}$ are, respectively, the electron-ion and ion-neutral collision frequencies.
-Such a two-fluid (EN-ion) model with the frequency regimes \eqref{eq-coll-reg} have not been considered before in the context of RTI or gravitational instability in PIPs.
-Typically, the coupling between electrons and neutrals occurs due to electron-neutral collisions and momentum transfer, which forces neutrals to participate in the fluid flow motion under the magnetic field force acting on electrons.
-In doing so, EN fluids drift across the magnetic field, causing magnetic energy to dissipate and resulting in plasma heating.
-The latter can have significant consequences on the energy flow in astrophysical environments \cite{jiang2024}.
+In this letter, in contrast to Refs. \citep{diaz2012,diaz2014,ruderman2018,lukin2024}, we consider the magnetic field to act as a lighter fluid to support heavier fluids like PIPs, in which we assume electrons and neutrals are coupled to form a single fluid with its own effective charge and mass, and ions as a separate fluid.
+Such a two-fluid approach with the frequency regimes \eqref{eq-coll-reg} has not been considered before in the context of RTI or gravitational instability in PIPs.
+The coupling between electrons and neutrals occurs through electron-neutral collisions and momentum transfer, which force neutrals to participate in the fluid motion under the Lorentz force acting on both electrons and neutrals.

-The RTI (or, gravitational instability) for fully ionized two-fluid electron-ion magnetoplasmas under gravity is known in the literature (See, e.g., \cite{chen1983}).
-In its simplest version, for sufficiently small wave numbers (i.e., $kL_0\ll1$, or long wavelength perturbations), the growth rate becomes
+The RTI (or, gravitational instability) for fully ionized two-fluid electron-ion magnetoplasmas under gravity is known in the literature (See, e.g., \citep{chen1983}).
+In its simplest version, for sufficiently small wave numbers (i.e., $kL_0\ll1$), the growth rate becomes

 where $L_0=|n_0/n_0^{\prime}|$ is the plasma density inhomogeneity length scale, ${\bm g}=(g,0,0)$ is the constant gravitational acceleration, $n_0$ is the equilibrium plasma number density, and $n_0^{\prime}\equiv dn_0/dx~(<0)$ is the plasma density gradient along the $x$-axis.
-The main purpose of this work is to use the same formalism as in \cite{chen1983}, but for partially ionized magnetoplasmas under gravity that are relevant to astrophysical environments, including the solar atmosphere and the ionospheric E-region.
+The main purpose of this work is to use the same formalism as in \citep{chen1983}, but for partially ionized magnetoplasmas under gravity that are relevant to astrophysical environments, including the solar atmosphere and the ionospheric E-region.
 We observe that the two transverse wave numbers ($k_x$ and $k_y$) and the ion-neutral collisions significantly modify the growth rate of RTI.